TheRealPharahFresh/my-coding-temple-ship-log/advancedNavTech.md

-this is my new navigation methods file
+This is my new navigation methods files